DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - https://en.wikipedia.org/wiki/Pair_programming
  - idea that pair programming is not optimal at the moment
- - When I code in a &#39;real-time coding environment&#39; I am pair programming with myself
+ - When I code in a 'real-time coding environment' I am pair programming with myself
  - a much more interesting pair programing model is one where programmer A codes and programmer B writes the test
-    - this is a situation where we actually want the more experienced programmer to be writing the code, since for code to scale we want &#39;coding excellence as BAU&#39;
+    - this is a situation where we actually want the more experienced programmer to be writing the code, since for code to scale we want 'coding excellence as BAU'
     - the more powerful and effective code the code written by the less experienced developer, the more scalable and effective the current development environment is
     - specially important, given the current skills shortage with developers and the companies preference to use an XYZ budget to hire 2x less experienced developers vs 1x more experience developers